1. How long have you been in business?

 Firms who prune or remove trees in Maryland (there are some size conditions and exceptions) must be licensed.
 Also DNR, the licensing agency requires proof of liability insurance for each licensee.
 The license is renewed annually, but no continuing education is required to keep it.
 So the license serves a regulatory function, but is no guarantee of arboricultural competency, but certainly it can be a gage, especially for those who actually sat for the exam.

-19. How long has the owner of Takoma Tree Experts, Inc. been a LTE?
+19. How long has the owner of Takoma Tree Experts, LLC. been a LTE?

 Since 1992, way before the amnesty program.